 The T5 makes a great SSD overall, not just for gaming.
 It’s ideal for storing your media files and running your other applications.
 While it costs more compared to other SSDs, the top-notch performance it gives is well worth the price.

 Compatibility: Works as a laptop gaming SSD.
-It’s also compatible with desktop PCs, PS4 and Xbox One, and is our number one pick for an external SSD for gaming.
+It’s also compatible with desktop PCs, PS5, PS4, Xbox Series X, S and Xbox One, and is our number one pick for an external SSD for gaming.

 Fast Transfer Speeds: This SSD features data transfer rates of 540 MB/s, making it fantastic for running Steam games and playing high-resolution game replays directly from the drive.
 It also offers blazingly fast copying speeds.